 Preface.
 Batteries are too heavy for airplanes to get off the ground.
-These two articles explain that in further detail.
+Though that hasn’t stopped people from trying: Norway’s new electric plane crashes during demo flight (Robitzski 2019)

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Derrick Jensen, Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report